cumundi/pulumi-refactoring-aliases/README.md

 We will prepend the description of the subsequent steps so it is directly in sight when checkout out each branch.

+# Step 5 - Fix the forgotten parent-child relationships

+When introducing the custom resource abstraction, we forgot to set some parent-child relationships.
+But it is never too late to change this.
+We add the missing `parent` aliases to the code and run.
+No changes should be reported in the output, but the relationships in the Pulumi state will be updated.

 # Step 4 - Introduce a custom resource abstraction

 Implement a subclass of `pulumi.ComponentResource` to create a custom abstraction.
 All naming has been reworked to prevent changes to the already created resources.
 Only the component abstractions will be created as new entries in your Pulumi state: